Sericultural-grandduchyofluxembourg946/signals/SECURITY.md

 ## Security Disclosure History

-No security vulnerabilities have been reported or fixed yet (project is in beta).
+No security vulnerabilities have been reported or fixed yet.

 When vulnerabilities are addressed, they will be listed here with:
 - **CVE ID** (if assigned)